baldurk/renderdoc/docs/CONTRIBUTING/Filing-Issues-Bugs.md

 Sorry that you've run into a bug!
 I'd like to be able to fix it, but first you need to fill out a good bug report to ensure I can understand the problem.

+:warning: **PLEASE NOTE: YOU MUST USE THE PROVIDED ISSUE TEMPLATE!** :warning:

+This document explains the sections in the issue template and what you should put in them.

 # General guidance

 It's extremely rare that you can provide too much information, and by comparison it's quite common to provide too little information.
 The more information you can provide the better I can determine the bug.